ckan/ckan/doc/theming/templates.rst

 Simply displaying a list of group titles isn't very good.
 We want the groups to be hyperlinked to their pages, and also to show some other information about the group such as its description and logo image.
-To display our groups nicely, we'll use CKAN's *template snippets*.
+To display our groups nicely, we'll use CKAN's *template snippets*...

 .. _snippets: